Otaniemi campus to develop into a lively neighbourhood

 Aalto University's locations

-Aalto University has premises in two campuses in the Greater Helsinki region: the Otaniemi main campus and the Töölö campus.
-The current acitvities in Töölö will relocate to Otaniemi in February 2019.
+Aalto University has premises in two locations in the Greater Helsinki region: at Otaniemi campus and in Töölö.
 Aalto operates one of its study options, the Bachelors' Programme in International Business BScBA, in the town of Mikkeli, around 200 kilometres from Helsinki.

 This is how Otaniemi grew into a centre of technology, business and art